atomicdata-dev/atomic-data-docs/atomic-schema.md

 These can be extended by you, as everyone can create and link to their own Datatypes.
 Note that systems that parse your data might support only a subset of Datatypes.

+### Slug

+A string with a limited set of allowed characters, used in IDE / Text editor context.

 ### Atomic URI

-A URI that should resolve to an Atomic resource.
+A URI that should resolve to an Atomic Resource.

 ### URI